ManticoreGamesInc/platform-documentation/src/references/networking.md

 ## Overview

 Core lets you create multiplayer games right away, and provides tools for testing them.
 These games are hosted on Manticore's servers, which automatically create new instances of the game when players connect.
-​

 Core does this automatically which can hide the details of what is happening behind the scenes.
 This is important, because creating robust, performant games is difficult without an idea of how the networking works and how to configure it.

-​
-This document will explain how networking works, explain each of the contexts used in Core, and give examples of when to use them.​
+This document will explain how networking works, explain each of the contexts used in Core, and give examples of when to use them.

 ## How Networking Works In Core